Nault/Nault/README.md

 A full security guide and other useful articles can be found in the [Nault Docs](https://docs.nault.cc).

+#### Mobile App
+There is no native mobile app but the web wallet contains a Progressive Web App (PWA).
+That allows you to run it in offline mode for remote-signing.

+If you visit [nault.cc](https://nault.cc) in your phone you will be given the option to install it.

+* Android: Click on "Install Nault for Android" in the menu
+* iOS (Safari only): 1 - Tap the share button.
+2 - Select "+ Add to home screen".
+3 - Open Nault from the home screen

 ## How To Help

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 [Get started here at CONTRIBUTING.md](CONTRIBUTING.md).